remyxai/VQASynth/README.md

 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

 ## Usage
-This repository compares two image annotation pipelines using LLaVA for object captioning and SAM for segmentation.
+Inspired by SpatialVLM, this repo uses ZoeDepth to adapt Vision Langauge Models for spatial reasoning.
-The first uses CLIPSeg for region proposal, while the second uses GroundingDINO.
+The demos feature pipelines using LLaVA for object captioning and SAM for segmentation.
-Inspired by SpatialVLM, each uses ZoeDepth to adapt Vision Langauge Models for spatial reasoning.
+One uses CLIPSeg for region proposal, while the other uses GroundingDINO.

 CLIPSeg-based SpatialVLM data processing (recommended):